influxdata/telegraf/plugins/outputs/opentelemetry/README.md

 are hosted at https://github.com/influxdata/influxdb-observability .

 For metrics, two output schemata exist.
-Metrics received with `metrics_schema=prometheus-v1` are assigned OTel `Metric.name` from the measurement.
+When this plugin is configured with `metrics_schema=prometheus-v1`, measurement name is used for OTel `Metric.name`.
-Metrics received with `metrics_schema=prometheus-v2` are expected to have measurement `prometheus`.
+When this plugin is configured with `metrics_schema=prometheus-v2`, input points are expected to have measurement `prometheus`, and OTel `Metric.name` is inferred from field keys.

 Also see the OpenTelemetry input plugin for Telegraf.